 The ASI/H.W.
 Wilson Company Indexing Award was established in 1978 to honor excellence in indexing of an English language monograph or other non-serial work published in the United States during the previous calendar year.

 In 2011, the H.W.
 Wilson Company merged with EBSCO Publishing, who agreed to continue as sponsoring publisher of the award.
-EBSCO has since merged with a sister company, and the EBSCO name was retired in favor of EIS (EBSCO Information Services).
-The award was renamed the ASI/EIS Publishing Award for Excellence in Indexing in late 2013.
-In 2016, EBSCO decided not to continue funding the award and it was renamed the ASI Excellence in Indexing Award.
+EBSCO has since merged with a sister company, and the EBSCO name was retired in favor of EIS (EBSCO Information Services) and the award was renamed the ASI/EIS Publishing Award for Excellence in Indexing in late 2013.
+In 2016, EBSCO decided not to continue funding the award, and it was renamed the ASI Award for Excellence in Indexing.

 - Criteria for the Award

 - Recipients of ASI Excellence in Indexing Awards